MarcoDVisser/CV/README.md

-Biotropica, Canadian Journal of Forest Research, Ecology, Ecology and Evolution, Ecology Letters, Journal of Biogeography, Journal of Ecology, Methods in Ecology and Evolution, PLOS computational biology.
+Biotropica, Canadian Journal of Forest Research, Ecology, Ecology and Evolution, Ecology Letters, Journal of Biogeography, Journal of Ecology, Methods in Ecology and Evolution, PLOS computational biology, The R Journal.

 ------------------------------------------------------------------------